-B. All Other Types of Proposals That Contain Subawards.
-All other types of proposals that contain one or more subawards also must be submitted via the NSF FastLane system.
-(Chapter II, Section C.2.g.(vi)(e) of the Grant Proposal Guide provides additional information on subawards.)
+Collaborative Proposals.
+All collaborative proposals submitted as separate submissions from multiple organizations must be submitted via the NSF FastLane system.
+Chapter II, Section D.3 of the Grant Proposal Guide provides additional information on collaborative proposals.

 The following items are major revisions to the previous program solicitation: